onjakub/HealthHub/McpHealtHubServer/README.md

-# MCP Server
+# McpHealtHubServer - HealthHub MCP Server

-This README was created using the C# MCP server project template.
-It demonstrates how you can easily create an MCP server using C# and publish it as a NuGet package.
+This MCP server provides access to patient information from the HealthHub system.
+It includes tools for retrieving patient data, diagnostic results, and searching patient records.

 The MCP server is built as a self-contained application and does not require the .NET runtime to be installed on the target machine.
 However, since it is self-contained, it must be built for each target platform separately.